Skipjack trevally

-The skipjack trevally (Pseudocaranx wright) or sand trevally is a species of ray-finned fish in the family Carangidae, the jacks, trevallies, pompanos, and scads.
+The skipjack trevally (Pseudocaranx wrighti) or sand trevally is a species of ray-finned fish in the family Carangidae, the jacks, trevallies, pompanos, and scads.
 It is found in the eastern Indian Ocean around Australia.

 Description

 The skipjack trevally is steely blue in colour with an obvious, sharply demarcated, all-black spot with on the upper margin of the operculum, which has roughly the same diameter as the pupil.
 The dorsal and anal fins are dusky green in colour and lack any yellow colouration.
 The body is not marked with any other markings.
 The juveniles are marked with thin, grey bands along their flanks.
 It is the smallest member of the genus Pseudocaranx, which rarely grows longer than a fork length of 20 cm.